Cabot House: Colors

-Dutch Auction

-To raise money for student events, the House Committee holds a Dutch Auction each spring.
-Students and tutors can offer a service or object to be auctioned.
-In past years, students have offered to write theme songs for individual House members, to clean rooms, to go on a date, and so on; Cabot alum Rivers Cuomo donated an autographed copy of Weezer's new album during his senior year.

-The Auctioneer for the Dutch Auction is usually a prominent member of the House or the House Committee.
-Dutch Auctions are known for being wild events, with heated bidding wars and drunken revelry.

-Festivus

-A newly adopted tradition popularized by Seinfeld, Festivus is a very popular dinner during the month of December featuring cuisine from a multitude of cultures around the globe.

-Faculty Deans, Resident Dean, Tutors, and Staff
+Faculty deans, resident dean, and tutors

 As of September 2022, the Cabot Faculty Deans are Ian Miller and Crate Herbert.
 Miller is a professor of History and Herbert is the Vice President for Institutional Advancement at Wentworth Institute of Technology.

-Previous Faculty Deans (then known as House Masters) have included Rakesh Khurana, Dean of Harvard College, Jay M. Harris, Dean of Undergraduate Education and Wolfson Professor of Jewish Studies; Jim Ware, Frederick Mosteller Professor of Biostatistics; Jurij Striedter, Curt Hugo Reisinger Professor of Slavic Languages and Literatures; and Rulan Chao Pian, Professor of Music and East Asian Languages and Civilizations, the first non-white House Master in Harvard's history.
+Previous Faculty Deans (then known as House Masters) have included Rakesh Khurana and Rulan Chao Pian.

 Allston Burr Resident Dean Ken Thomas began serving as Resident Dean in 2021.

 Resident Tutors are academicians and/or professionals who live in the House and provide academic, career and life guidance to House residents while undertaking further studies, research and professional ventures.
-Resident Tutors at Cabot House have included:
+Resident Tutors at Cabot House have included Tyler Goodspeed.

 Constituent halls

-Cabot House comprises the following six halls:
+Cabot House has the following six halls: